CodeYourFuture/js-exercises/week-7/Homework/mandatory/2-project/task.md

 All of the details for this project can be found [here](https://github.com/CodeYourFuture/syllabus/tree/london/js-core-3/tv-show-dom-project)

+You should complete up to and including Level 300

 ## Project Setup

 It is very important that you make sure you project is setup correctly.